open-cloud/open-cloud.github.io.old/2_developer.md

 Internal steps are typically fast since they operate on the set of object that have been added or updated since the last execution of the step.
-When there are no such objects, the step is a no-op and simply yields execution back to the Observer, so that the next Step can run.
+When there are no such objects, the step is a no-op and simply yields execution back to the Synchronizer, so that the next Step can run.

 The SyncInstance step illustrated in the previous section is an example of an Internal step.